EarthProgram/did-cosmos/README.md

     }]
 }
 ```

 #### Transcludes

 **`transclude`** (optional): is a new IID document property for specifying where in an IID document to transclude a linked resource.
 If present, the value of this property MUST be one (or an array of more than one) Linked Resources that eventually dereferences to a raw JSON-LD object.
 The properties of that JSON-LD object will be injected into the current IID document, replacing the transclude property entirely.
 The properties of the transcluded JSON-LD MUST be transformed to their absolute representation using the object's `@context` value prior to transclusion.
 The associated linked resources MUST have a `rel` value of "extension" and a `mediaType` value of "application/ld-json"

 #### Extension

 **`extension`** (optional): a type of Linked Resource.
 A JSON-LD extension of the current document.
 The RDF statements in the extension are to be included in the current IID document, where specified by a "transclude" property.
 For example, additional service endpoint definitions may be added in a linked resource.
 These endpoints can be verified as being associated with the IID.
 But only by those parties who secure the definitions through other privacy respecting mechanisms.
 This property standardizes how to verifiably move arbitrary RDF statements outside of the IID document context, to provide additional security and privacy.

 #### Executable Rights

 **`executableRight`** (optional): a type of Linked Resource.
 This resource is a machine-executable capability that can be invoked by the IID owner or its delegate, using cryptographic materials defined elsewhere in the IID document Verification Methods property.

 #### Assertion

-17. **`assertion`** (optional): a rel value for a Linked Resource.
+**`assertion`** (optional): a rel value for a Linked Resource.
 Verifiable credentials, verified claims, claim tokens as described in NFT-RFC-008 [[6]](#ref6).
 This allows arbitrary, yet verifiable attestations to be made either about the asset or about the resources defined by IID references.
 The attributes represented in these claims can be retrieved through the token interface using a Query by Example. (graph query) mechanism.

-#### Real
+#### Rel

 **`rel`** (optional): a property of Linked Resource.
 Defines the relationship of this resource to the IID asset.
 Known values include:
      1. "evidence" -- The resource is evidence for the creation of the asset.
      2. "encodedRepresentation" -- The resource is a binary representation of the asset, interpretable by compatible software to display or interact with.
      3. "visualRepresentation" -- The resource is a visual representation of the asset

 #### Accorded Rights

 **`accordedRight`** (optional): a type of relationship to a Linked Resource.
 Specifies the rights accorded to the IID owner, or its deligate, which may be executed by physical-world institutions or processes.
 Such as a digital driver's license according certain rights to drive, or a theater ticket according access to a show.
 The representation framework for such rights must be non-prescriptive, including both plain text statements of rights, e.g., "The controller of this IID is entitled to ...", or more rigorous and computationally evaluatable RDF statements, which might describe in great detail a range of benefits that accompany the basic rights of the token.

 #### Display Name

 **`displayName`** (optional): a property of Linked Resources that provide a brief textual label for display.

 #### Display Description

 **`displayDescription`** (optional): a property of Linked Resources that provide a longer text phrase for displaying additional detail about the asset.

 #### Display Icon

 **`displayIcon`** (optional): a property of Linked Resources that provide a URL for an image asset to use when displaying the asset.

 #### State format for DID documents on ledger

-**Consider the following example minimum DID document from DID Core:**
+Consider the following example minimum DID document from DID Core:

 #### EXAMPLE 1: A minimal DID document (JSON-LD)

 (not a did:cosmos did document, shown for comparison)

 ```json